-Full Analysis Set (FAS): All subjects who were randomized to receive assigned study treatment.
+Full Analysis Set (FAS): All subjects who were randomized.
 Following the intent-to-treat principle, subjects will be analyzed according to the treatment group assigned at randomization.
 The FAS will be the primary efficacy analysis population.

 Per Protocol Set (PPS): A subset of the FAS who are compliant with study treatment and who do not have any relevant protocol deviations that may impact the coprimary efficacy endpoint assessments (Section 9.6.3).
 The PPS will be analyzed for the coprimary endpoint comparisons according to the treatment assigned at randomization.